ubidiscordbot/ubi-old/README.md

 # Ubi

-#### A bot for discord created and mantained by Laphatize and Enclo
+#### A bot for discord created and mantained by Enclo, Zenith, and Laphatize.

 #### Current Commands